Alright, you have your new smoker and seasoned it by smoking some chicken and pork. Now it is time for the real test with a trimmed brisket.

 Macaroni and cheese is a guaranteed side serve to make any dish even more appealing.
 Prepare yourself for an unforgettable meal of deliciously sweet, salty, savory, and smokey brisket served alongside a bowl of rich, creamy, and cheesy macaroni & cheese.
 For some more flavor, garnish your mac and cheese with crispy bacon bits.
 The smoking flavor of crispy bacon is a fantastic match for your brisket.

 Other than scalloped and mashed potatoes, my family loves grilled potato skins.
-Because you already have the grill burning for the brisket, this is an excellent chance to get most of it.
+Because you already have the grill burning for the brisket, this is an excellent chance to get the most out of it.

 Cut potatoes in halves and ball them out with a spoon to create potato skins.